 - 2 slices sourdough or other hearty sandwich bread

 - Heat olive oil in a skillet over medium heat.
 Add shallot and garlic and saute until translucent and softened, about three minutes.
-Add broccoli and cook until broccoli is tender-crisp, about five minutes (cook longer if you like softer broccoli).
+Add broccoli, paprika, and cayenne and cook until broccoli is tender-crisp, about five minutes (cook longer if you like softer broccoli).

 - Remove from heat and stir in shredded cheddar.
 Remove to a bowl and wipe out your skillet.